6 Pointers and Optionals

 6.4.2 Optional pointers

+You can also mark a pointer object as an optional pointer, meaning that, this object contains either a null value, or, a pointer that points to a value.
 When you mark a pointer as optional, the data type of this pointer object becomes ?*const T or ?*T, depending if the value pointed by the pointer is a constant value or not.
-The ? identifies the object as optional, and the * identifies it as a pointer object.
+The ? identifies the object as optional, while the * identifies it as a pointer object.

 In the example below, we are creating a variable object named num, and an optional pointer object named ptr.
 Notice that the data type of the object ptr indicates that it is either a null value, or a pointer to an i32 value.
 Also, notice that the pointer object (ptr) can be marked as optional, even if the object num is not optional.